-Waubanaukee Indians first named it "Tah-wak-be-dee-ee-wadso" or Saddle Mountain.
+Abenaki Indians first named the mountain "Tah-wak-be-dee-ee-wadso" or Saddle Mountain.
 Samuel de Champlain's explorers in the 1600's called it "lion couchant" or resting lion.
 The name "Camel's Rump" was used on a historical map by Ira Allen in 1798, and this became "Camel's Hump" in 1830.

 The Park came about as an original gift of 1000 acres, and in 1911 care of the mountain was entrusted to the State Forester who managed with the aim to keep it in a primitive state.

 The State of Vermont eventually adopted a policy of development regulation on all state forest lands to preserve aesthetic values.
 It fought proposed intrusions by communications towers and ski resorts until the summit's Natural Area was set aside; then special legislation was passed in 1969 to create a Forest Reserve whose state-owned acres (about 20,000 by 1991) form Camel's Hump State Park.

 A Forest Reserve including the Park and three use districts was established by the legislation:

 Please obey local traffic laws.
 Children and families live on the roads that lead to our trailheads.
 It is important that visitors respect these communities by driving safely and slowly.